 Although surprised to see such a high profile socialite connected to a Mississauga area forklifts rentals and repair company, we were beyond thrilled to host Shannon Tebb at our nearby facility.
 Wine cellars help foster romance and elevate epicurean delights, and so knowing a bit more about the merits of proper wine storage could only help this curious Cupid in her career as an executive life coach.
 Our plant manager dropped everything and insisted she get a full tour of our wine cellar design and production facility, and a little taste of our hospitality.
 Before the camera people got snapping we invited Shannon into the Rosehill Wine Accessories Showroom and gave her a choice of ANYTHING on display in the store.

 Shannon couldn’t make up her mind.
 When the agency producers came back to the showroom to collect her for the shoot in the wood shop, she hadn’t even changed into her outfit yet, let alone selected her gift.
 But at that point, she did quickly make her choice: she picked the Blossom wine tote bag that fits snugly around a single bottle.

-We have no pictures from the professional cameraman Joel Levy who was on hand that day**** capturing the pretty lady posing on our forklift has not sent us any shots.
-We did take some ourselves at the start of the shoot when Joel was just getting warmed-up.
-Here you can see how bright and sunny our wood shop is, especially when all the staff who would normally be in the background appear to be hiding from the cameras.
+In these photos you can see how bright and sunny our wood shop is, especially when all the staff who would normally be in the background appear to be hiding from the cameras.

 The shoot lasted about twenty minutes and we could hear the photographer snapping shots every few seconds.
 He must have taken about two hundred pictures.
 We’ll be sure and show our readers here any professional shots that get published in the press or are sent to us.